KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 tail -f ~/.komodo/SUPERNET/debug.log
 ```

 For any other Komodo assetchain, use the example of HUSH3 or SUPERNET and change the path with the coin name that you are looking for accordingly.
-Wait for all the coins to finish syncing.
+You can now wait for all the coins to finish syncing.
 Just double check the block you've downloaded with an explorer to verify.

 ### Import your main private key

-**Important: Make sure your daemon is running and fully synced before importing any privkey.
-Importing key into daemon will trigger rescan which can take some time to finish depending on tx history.**

-If your daemons haven't finished syncing, feel free to come back to this step once they have.
+Feel free to import these as the daemons are syncing.

 - Follow the below example to import your main pubkey **only** into your coin daemons.